MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 # {{title}}

 Misty currently has 51 API endpoints.
-With the API Explorer, you can use these endpoints to try Misty out, without writing any code.
+When you use the API Explorer in your browser, you can use these endpoints to try Misty out, without writing any code.
+We recommend using the API Explorer with the following browsers: Safari, Chrome, Firefox, and Microsoft Edge (latest versions).
 ![API Explorer](../../../assets/images/api_client.png)

 ## Programming Misty with the API Explorer